 Fellowship desires to be a place where no one has to hurt alone.

 If you’ve ever been a caring friend who listened or have been on the receiving end of a person who really took the time to hear your heart, consider looking into getting trained as a Stephen Minister.
-If you’d like more information about the training or about the application process, contact Marilyn at or 770-641-5602.
+If you’d like more information about the training or about the application process, contact Michelle at or 770-641-5602.

 The Stephen Ministry is our one-to-one care-giving ministry.
 God works through specially trained men and women (called Stephen Ministers) to plant a seed of hope and healing in a person whose life seems barren and forlorn because of some crisis or tragedy.